 At Cookridge Holy Trinity Primary school we value the importance of Computing as an important life skill and it is a part of everyday life for us at Holy Trinity.
-We are fortunate to have 30 children laptops, Ipads, Chromebooks, Beebots and Probots which allow us to learn vital IT skills in our computing lessons as well as enhancing our learning in other curriculum areas.
+We are fortunate to have 30 children laptops, iPads, Chromebooks, Beebots, Probots and also Virtual Reality (VR) Headsets which allow us to learn vital IT skills in our Computing lessons as well as enhancing our learning in other curriculum areas.

 The aims of Computing at Cookridge Holy Trinity:

-- Competence in coding for a variety of practical and inventice purposes, including the application of ideas within other subjects.
+- Competence in coding for a variety of practical and inventive purposes, including the application of ideas within other subjects.